chrissimpkins/commandlines/README.md

 ## How Do I Use It?

 Commandlines supports explicit, expressive command line application source code with a broad, permissive command syntax range.
-The goal is to make application logic simple to implement, instantly understandable, and easy to maintain.
+The goal is to make application logic simple to implement, intuitive, and easy to maintain.

 The command line string to your executable script is parsed to multiple objects that are derived from builtin Python types.